 A growing number of scientific studies indicate that optimistic people tend to live longer and have better physical and mental health than pessimistic people.

-Keep this in mind: if you can make it through this first day and this first week when nicotine withdrawal symptoms are at their worst, you will be on your way to success.
+If you can make it through this first day and this first week, when nicotine withdrawal symptoms are at their worst, you will be on your way to success.